davidkellis/able/README.md

+Note: This specification is a work in progress.
+It is currently incomplete.
+There are several inconsistencies that still need to be reconciled with one another.

 # Able Programming Language

 Able is a programming language that aims to be pleasant to use, relatively small, and relatively fast (in the same ballpark as Java or Go).